performancecopilot/pcp/INSTALL.md

 ### 5. Windows Installation

-There 2 ways to get PCP working on Windows:
+There are 2 ways to get PCP working on Windows:

 1) Download the native Windows version of PCP from bintray.com/pcp
 2) Set up PCP build environment manually.
 For that you can: